15 April, 2021

 [Editor’s Note] PCI DSS is changing in 2024.
 Find out everything you need to know about what’s coming in 2024 in our latest blog on PCI DSS 4.0.

 Organizations across the globe are increasingly adopting PCI DSS to demonstrate that they securely store payment card data.
 Payment Card Industry Data Security Standards (PCI DSS) is a set of technical and operational requirements laid down by the PCI SSC (PCI Security Standard Council).
 Over the years, PCI DSS has become a reasonably expected compliance standard if an organization deals with payment card data.
 The latest version (version 3.2.1) of this standard was published in May 2018.

 Under Requirement 11.2, PCI DSS requires organizations to conduct vulnerability scans.
 As per implementation guidance available for PCI DSS, the scope of vulnerability scanning exercises should cover an organization’s entire infrastructure.
 PCI SSC considers that attempts made to exploit the findings are a part of penetration testing exercises, which are covered in Requirement 11.3.

 What does Requirement 11.2 say?

-This requirement prescribes vulnerability scanning requirements for organizations dealing with payment card data.
+This prescribes the PCI scanning requirements for organizations dealing with payment card data.
 It recommends that internal as well as external scans must be performed quarterly or after “any significant change” in the network.
 Here, significant change relates to installing new system components, changing network topology, updating products, modifying firewall rules, etc.